CPNV-ES-BI/BI_JAVA_AWS/doc/FOLDERS_STRUCTURE.md

     - `sequences`: Sequence diagram images and the PlantUML source files used to generate them.
 - `docker`: Files related to Docker, such as a `Dockerfile` used to build a Docker image for the project.
+    - `.dockerignore`: Lists patterns for files and directories that Docker should ignore when building an image.
     - `Dockerfile`: Instructions for building a Docker image.
 - `src`: The source code.
 It is divided into `main` and `test` directories for production code and test code, respectively.